swade1987/sample-dockerised-java-app/docs/5-deploying-the-application-to-kubernetes.md

 1. Packages the helm chart (java-demo-app) to be the same version as the docker image

+2. Sets the `image.tag` in `values.yaml` to the same as our newly upload docker image verison

-2. Deploys the helm package to the Kubernetes cluster using the default `values.yaml` file.
+3. Deploys the helm package to the Kubernetes cluster using the default `values.yaml` file.

 ## Verification